Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Workforce Composition by Status

-In the most recent month, Full-time Employment increased by 400 jobs from last month and decreased by 8,400 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 1,400 jobs from last month and decreased by 8,400 jobs compared to the same month last year.

 Loading...